GioF71/player-launchers/README.md

 ##### Null Output

-See the pulseaudio-specific env variables:
+See the null-specific env variables:

 VARIABLE|DESCRIPTION
 :---|:---